deeptibaghel/myRetail-poc/README.md

         "message": "Product price updated"
     }

-    Response if record does exist
+    Response if record does not exist
     {
         "message": "Product price for id 15117737 not found" }